How Maternal Age Affects Miscarriage Risk at Every Stage

 Compared to women under 35, miscarriage risk is approximately 1.4× higher at ages 35–39, 2.0× higher at 40–44, and 2.8× higher at 45 and older.
 These multipliers apply at every gestational week and come from a Danish cohort study of over 634,000 pregnancies.

-Age is the single most significant risk factor for miscarriage, and it operates continuously — not as a binary threshold at 35.
-The risk at 36 is modestly higher than at 34, and the risk at 44 is dramatically higher than at 40.
+Maternal age is the strongest single predictor of miscarriage risk, operating continuously rather than flipping at age 35.
+The risk at 36 is modestly higher than at 34, and the risk at 44 is roughly 2× higher than at 40.
 Understanding these gradients helps put any specific risk estimate in context.

 This article explains the mechanism behind age-related risk, the research behind the specific multipliers used in our calculator, and what older mothers can do with this information.